ruby-ore/ore/GemspecYML.md

 if the `.yardopts` file exists in the root directory of the project.
 Otherwise, Ore will default `has_rdoc` to true.

-## extra_files
+## extra_doc_files

-The extra-files that should also be scanned for documentation can be listed like so:
+The extra files that should also be scanned for documentation can be listed like so:

-    extra_files:
+    extra_doc_files:
      - ChangeLog.md
      - LICENSE.txt

-If `extra_files` is not listed, Ore will use the extra-files listed in the `.document` file.
+If `extra_doc_files` is not listed, Ore will use the extra-files listed in the `.document` file.

 ## files